Safety First! Special Safety Notice to Legal Guardians:

 - A MOBILE PHONE with CAMERA

 Your youngster will need a cell phone with a camera, for sharing images of unfolding work via text messaging.
 The phone will also be used to communicate with our support staff in case your youngster loses connection, or has any technical difficulties with the video conferencing software.
-Once your youngster has been slotted for class, you will receive the phone number to our Technician.
-Please save this contact in all your phones.

 Work Space Requirements